12 Essential Tennis Drills for Beginners & Kids

 In practice, volleys can involve a lot of complex movements, so we’re going to start simply by getting them comfortable at the net.

-It can also be helpful to mention that they should avoid “breaking” their wrist, by keeping their racquet head firmly in position.
-In many cases the player will need to bend their knees and get low, so that their racquet and head are about level with the tennis ball, when they’re hitting it.
+It can also be helpful to mention that they should avoid “breaking” their wrist by keeping their racquet head firmly in position.
+In many cases, the player will need to bend their knees and get low, so that their racquet and head are about level with the tennis ball when they’re hitting it.

 Once they’re comfortable with the movement, have them hit a series of forehands, then repeat the same process for their backhand.

-The backhand can be awkward for some players at first and particularly hard on their arm, so be sure to encourage them to use two hands at first if they’re arm isn’t strong enough to support the racquet.
+The backhand can be awkward for some players at first and particularly hard on their arm, so be sure to encourage them to use two hands at first if their arm isn’t strong enough to support the racquet.

 You can make this drill increasingly difficult by alternating forehands and backhands and then not telling them which direction you’re going to toss the ball.